After our list of the best sailing movies, we decided to bring you another one – Top 12 sailing books every sailor should read in 2021.

 List of the Top 12 Sailing Books:

 Most of you have probably heard of an incredible and extremely life-threatening situation world-famous, experienced sailor, Steve Callahan, endured.
 It's no surprise that his story of survival a 76-day-long battle for life on an inflatable raft became a best-selling book and a thrilling movie we, like many others, already wrote about.
 So are you more a book lover or a movie enthusiast?
 If you haven't already read a book and/or seen the movie, make sure you do as you won't regret it.

 Your life can change in a minute so live each day to the fullest!
 This is what we often think or hear from others when we are faced with a change or a problem in our lives.
 But can we really be aware of how things can actually go wrong until we experience it first hand?
 A 41-year-old, after sailing right into a terrible storm, woke up to find out her fiance was gone and the land was nowhere in sight.
 This is an incredible story of endurance and her physical and mental strength.
 Moreover, it is an authentic example of how a paradise can easily turn into a living hell.
 However, it also serves as a reminder to cherish every single moment and that our life is worth fighting for.

 10. The Lonely Sea and the Sky

 The Lonely Sea and the Sky is the complete autobiography of Sir Francis Chichester, the first and the fastest man to singlehandedly circumnavigate the globe.
-When he was 18, Chichester emigrated to New Zealand to work as a shepherd, lumberjack, and gold prospector.
+When he was 18, Chichester emigrated to New Zealand and to work as a shepherd, lumberjack, and gold prospector.
 Soon he qualified as a pilot and started his most famous solo flight from England to Australia.
 Despite having been diagnosed with cancer, Chichester became the first person to sail around the world solo from west to east via the great capes.
-Our list of Top 10 sailing books couldn’t be complete without this great book.
+Our list of Top 10 sailing books couldn't be complete without this great book.